Before You Install

 Tableau Desktop, Tableau Reader, Tableau Desktop Public Edition and Tableau Prep Builder were designed to operate with access to the internet and use common ports (80 and 443).
 For example, Tableau Desktop requires internet access to load map views, to load web pages in dashboards and to process licence requests.

-If Tableau doesn't have direct access to the internet, make sure that the required domains are assessable and that the firewall settings on that computer as well as on your organisation's network are configured to allow this internet access.
+If Tableau doesn't have direct access to the internet, make sure that the required domains are accessible and that the firewall settings on that computer as well as on your organisation's network are configured to allow this internet access.
 Your network administrator might need to configure firewall and proxy settings.

 If the licensing domain is blocked, the licensing activation process prompts for offline activation, which requires access to the internet using a different computer.
 If Tableau Desktop was activated offline, the upgrade process requires an updated product key.
 For more information, see the "Activate Tableau Desktop Offline (if needed)" section in Install From the User Interface.